Omikhleia/resilient.sile/examples/manual-styling/basics/character.md

  - The `thsp` thin space unit, as 1/2 fixed inter-word space.[^character-thsp]
  - The `iwsp` inter-word space pseudo-unit.
-   The inter-word space is stretchable and shrinkable, so dimensions expressed in this pseudo-unit cannot contain extra strech and shrink values.
+   The inter-word space is stretchable and shrinkable, so dimensions expressed in this pseudo-unit cannot contain extra stretch and shrink values.

 [^character-thsp]: The term "thin space" has varying interpretations depending on typographers.
 Some make it dependent on the font size (as a portion of it, e.g. ⅙ of an "em"); others make it relative to the inter-word (justification) space.
-We follow here the latter, so as two be able to have two inter-word spacing options (`2thsp` = `1iwsp` without streching or enlargement).
+We follow here the latter, so as two be able to have two inter-word spacing options (`2thsp` = `1iwsp` without stretching or shrinking).